YaSLiZhe/NodeJSLearning/README.md

 ## Deployment 🚀

 The Travel Website is deployed and accessible at [https://zheli-ba8c9282ae5c.herokuapp.com/](https://zheli-ba8c9282ae5c.herokuapp.com/).
 It is hosted on Heroku, a cloud platform that enables easy deployment and scaling of web applications.
+You can use test account to get guest functions(Email:aarav@example.com, Password:test1234)

 ## Technologies Used 💻🔧